 9. Paddle your own canoe on the River Wye

 With its slow-running waters, the River Wye is the perfect place to learn to canoe and kayak.
 With lots of options to choose from, you can opt for anything from half a day’s canoe hire to a week-long camping adventure.

 10. A fun family day out at Symond’s Yat Amusement Park

 On the bank of the river in the Wye Valley, Symond’s Yat also offers flat parkland for easy walks, lovely scenery, and laid-back boat trips along the river.
 The entire family will find something to enjoy in the area around the leisure park, too.
 For nature enthusiasts there’s the brilliant conservation work going on at the Butterfly Zoo, while energetic and sharp-minded adventurers will happily get lost in the Hedge Puzzle Maze.
 You’ll also find miniature golf on offer.

 With accommodation options including rustic log cabins and glamping pods, Whitemead Forest Park has everything you need for the perfect self-catering break.
 There’s plenty to tire out kids and adults alike here – acres of woodland to run and cycle around as well as outdoor fun like archery and Body Zorbs.
 On greyer days there’s a swimming pool with lots of activities for kids and a spa and gym for grown-ups.
 Evening entertainment includes stand-up comedy, game shows and tribute acts to some of music’s biggest stars, and there are a number of places for good food and drink.

-Members save up to 20% on Boundless Breaks at Whitemead Forest Park, close to all the area has to offer, from its location right in the heart of the Forest of Dean.
+Members save up to 20% on Boundless Breaks at Whitemead Forest Park in the heart of the Forest of Dean.

 Find out more about how to spend a family weekend in the Forest of Dean.